domxjs/domxjs.github.io/docs/state-management.md

 As an application grows in complexity the need for a solution first appears as pain points in the development experience.

-Some benifits for a state management solution include:
+Some benefits for a state management solution include:
-- Decoupling buisiness logic from UI components
+- Decoupling business logic from UI components
 - Rationalizing complex data structures and flow
 - Centralizing business logic
 - Improving code maintainability